In the annals of Rhode Island food traditions, the New York System wiener is probably the most misleading.

 By 1940, ‘New York System’ described a distinct style of preparation that evolved in Providence’s Greek community.

 It was opened in 1946 by Nick Stavrianakos and his son Anthony.
 They came from Brooklyn, N.Y., where they ran a small candy store.
 They originally immigrated from Greece in the 1920s.
+A fourth generation now runs it and a sister restaurant in Cranston.
 According to the Beard Foundation,